RD343/Object-Oriented-Cards/README.md

 # Object-Oriented-Cards
-A significant series of projects highlighting the basic concepts of C++ and object oriented programming I can use this readme to summarize each uploaded file, I guess.
+A significant series of projects highlighting the basic concepts of C++ and object oriented programming.

+I can use this readme to summarize each uploaded file, I guess.